6 Best Places in Florida for Young Adults to Live and Work

 Fortune 500 companies in Naples include Toll Brothers (housing), Arthrex, and multiple health services companies.
 Naples was also named a perfect place for company headquarters in the post-pandemic era.

-Great year-round weather, plenty of entertainment venues, some of the best shopping in the state, and a healthy job market make Naples one of the best Florida cities for young adults.
+Great year-round weather, plenty of entertainment venues, some of the best shopping in the state, and a healthy job market make Naples one of the best cities in Florida for young adults.

 West Palm Beach